Amit0617/AlgorithmicDesigns/Readme.md

 ### Collecting Signatures

+## Divide and Conquer algorithm
-**Divide and Conquer algorithm** - A technique to solve a bigger problem by breaking it down into multiple smaller kind of subproblem and joining them all together.
+A technique to solve a bigger problem by breaking it down into multiple smaller similar kind of subproblem(non-overlapping) to each other and joining them all together.
 As you can expect from its name also!
-*If you look closely Greedy algorithm is also the same but there all the smaller problems are of similar kind in contrast to divide and conquer problem where the smaller subproblems are different(but not of different kind) and have to deal with each of them in different way recursively.*

-Some more Technical jargon to give you complete insight and you don't have imposter syndrome anymore.
-**Safe Choice** -